Doctor Found Slain in Her Home

 The doctors name still appears at her former office at Tiffany Center in Boardman, but people there say she hasn’t practiced at that office in about two years

 Varying reports have her age at 63 and others say 65.
 Some say the person of interest is a close friend who lived next door, others call him a boyfriend.
-Authorities say they’re working to make an arrest, but none have been made yet.
-Even if the male friend is arrested he’s innocent until proven guilty so I’m including her in the series.
-At the time of publishing we are not aware of any arrests in connection to this crime.
+Authorities say they’re working to make an arrest, but none has been made yet.
+Even if the male friend is arrested he’s innocent until proven guilty, so I’m including her in the series.
+At the time of publishing we are not aware of any arrests made in connection to this crime.

 I’ve maintained in every article I’ve written that I don’t know whether these deaths are related.
 We knew several of the doctors who were killed, many here in Florida.
 While we did not know Dr. Bovier it doesn’t make it any less painful that she was murdered.